View Button & Section Configuration

 - textarea

-# confirm: false inherited from global config
+# confirm: true inherited from global config

 buttons: